andy-graybeal/Cybersecurity-Playbook/Security-Plus-Certification/Network_Security/Firewalls.md

 	   - Time
 	   - Context
 	   - Action
   - Policy Based firewalls are considered more flexible.
-It allows for generic statements to be used insetad of specific rules.
+Allowing for generic statements to be used insetad of specific rules.
 These can also apply content/URL filtering.

 # Hardware or Software
   - Hardware firewalls have more features, are more expensive and can require more effort to configure and manage.
 It's operating system is specialized  and has less of a footprint and it's less likely to have something malicious happen to it.